Meet Princess Blanding

 Photo by: Foster Johnston

 A Virginian since 2004, Princess spent the first part of her life in Newburgh, a small town in Upstate New York.
-As a one-year-old she was taken in by her paternal aunt, making her one of seventeen siblings across households.
+As a one-year-old she was taken in by her paternal aunt, making her one of sixteen siblings across households.
 Within this loving family, Princess found her own identity as the strong-willed piano player of the bunch.
 With her biological parents’ continued love and support, Princess’s community-based upbringing instilled the importance of family, education, a strong work ethic and fighting for what she believes.
 Princess is the proud single mother of three extraordinary daughters, Zakara, Tionna, and Leah, who she calls her “Reasons Why.”